PHPCSStandards/PHPCSDevTools/README.md

    ```bash
    phpcs --config-set installed_paths /path/to/PHPCSDevTools
    ```
    :warning: **Warning**: The `installed_paths` command overwrites any previously set `installed_paths`.
-If you have previously set `installed_paths` for other external standards, run `phpcs --config-show` first and then run the `installed_paths` command with all the paths you need separated by comma's, i.e.:
+If you have previously set `installed_paths` for other external standards, run `phpcs --config-show` first and then run the `installed_paths` command with all the paths you need separated by commas, i.e.:
    ```bash
    phpcs --config-set installed_paths /path/1,/path/2,/path/3
    ```